bunkerity/bunkerweb/docs/web-ui.md

 You can manage some profile settings within the web UI.
 You do so by **accessing the profile page**.

+You can change the username and password needed to login, and you can add double factor authentication.

 ### Username / Password

 !!! info "Recover profile"